azerion/gamedock-sdk/docs/monetization.md

-# Gamedock SDK Features
+# Monetization Features

-> The Gamedock SDK offers many features like a game config, advertising, progress saving and many more.
-This section explains each feature available in the SDK together with samples of how to integrate them inside your game.
+> The Gamedock SDK offers monetization related features like a advertising, promotions and more.
+This section explains each of the monetization specific feature available in the SDK together with samples of how to integrate them inside your game.